 There's almost nothing more difficult to manage than an uncomfortable pair of beautiful shoes.
 It's tough because it's one of those few situations in which you will invariably choose hours of pain for beauty.
 But it doesn't have to be that way.

-At Shoes of Prey you can tell us how you'd like your shoes made - a little wider across the toes, or perhaps a little narrower around the heel - so we can prevent these problems from happening with your shoes.
-But regardless of this, you probably have a few of those uncomfortable beautiful shoes in the cupboard, or potentially you're beautiful new Shoes of Prey shoes need just a little bit more width, so I thought I'd share a few shoe-stretching techniques with you.
+At Shoes of Prey you can tell us how you'd like your shoes made — a little wider across the toes, or perhaps a little narrower around the heel — so we can prevent these problems from happening with your shoes.
+But regardless of this, you probably have a few of those uncomfortable beautiful shoes in the cupboard, or potentially you're beautiful new Shoes of Prey shoes need just a little bit more width, so we thought we'd share a few shoe-stretching techniques with you.

 The first isn't so much of a technique as a suggestion — you can have your shoes stretched overnight by your local cobbler.
 Here in Australia this will set you back about $15.
 If you don't have a cobbler you usually use and you're in Australia try looking up your local Mister Minit.

 The second tip comes from a YouTube video by Michelle Phan, based on the principle of water expanding when frozen.
 Basically you fill up watertight bags with water, put them inside the toes of the shoes and then put them in the freezer overnight.
 As the water expands, it will gently stretch your shoes.
 For a comprehensive tutorial checkout the video here.